oracle-livelabs/developer/multicloud-gcpagenticai-oracledb/adb-ai/adb-ai.md

     ![Ragdesign](./images/ragdesign.png "Ragdesign")

-### Concepts

-- What is a Vector?

-    A vector is like a fingerprint for information.
-Just like every person’s fingerprint is unique and gives us lots of details about them, a vector in AI is a unique set of numbers representing the important semantic features of a piece of information, like a block of text, an image, a sound, or a video.

-- What is Similarity Search and Outlier Search?

-    A similarity search helps you find semantically similar things, like Google or Bing does.
-But imagine being able to do that in the database, with text, audio, image, and video files and the full power of SQL and PL/SQL at your disposal.
-An outlier search does the opposite: it retrieves the most dissimilar results.

-- What is a LLM?

-    LLMs, or Large Language Models, are AI algorithms that use deep learning techniques and large data sets to understand, summarize, generate, and predict new content.
-Oracle AI Vector Search works well with any Large Language Model [LLM] and vector embedding model.

-- What is RAG?

-    Retrieval Augmented Generation (RAG) is a technique that enhances LLMs by integrating Similarity Search.
-This enables use cases such as a corporate chatbot responding with private company knowledge to make sure it’s giving answers that are up-to-date and tailored to your business.

 Estimated Time: 50 minutes

 ### Objectives

-As a database user, DBA or application developer:

 1. Implement a RAG chatbot using vector similarity search and Generative AI/LLMs.
 2. Load and parse a FAQ-like text file, integrating it with an Oracle 26ai database.